Horizon-Private-Server/horizon-wiki/up-your-arsenal/textures.md

 ## Setup
 Some set up is required to use the UYA/R & C 3 texture packs.
 Refer to our [PCSX2 Setup Guide FAQ](/getting-online/pcsx2/1.7Nightly.md#custom-pcsx2-textures) for how to set up these and other custom texture packs!
+Be sure to set the "Mipmapping" setting (in the Graphics tab -> Rendering) to "Basic (Generated Mipmaps)".

 ## Texture Downloads
 This section contains links to various texture downloads.